Amy Hathaway: 1980s to 1990s

 Hathaway made her debut in film in the year 1988, in the television film Mutts.
-In 1989, she acted in the film Kinjite: Forbidden Subjects which starred Charles Bronson.
-Her role was Rita Crowe which was the daughter of Bronson's character, LAPD Vice Squad detective Lt.
+In 1989, she acted in the film Kinjite: Forbidden Subjects that starred Charles Bronson.
+Her role was Rita Crowe who was the daughter of Bronson's character, LAPD Vice Squad detective Lt.
 Crowe.

-From 1987 to 1990, Hathaway played the part of Shelby Haskell in the sitcom series My Two Dads, as the best friend of lead character Nicole (Staci Keanan). in 1991, she appeared in the episode "Frank and Denise" of the series The Wonder Years, playing the episode's title character of Denise "The Grease" Lavelle, opposite Noah Blake as Frank "The Stank" Stanavukovic.
+From 1987 to 1990, Hathaway played the part of Shelby Haskell in the sitcom series My Two Dads as the best friend of lead character Nicole (Staci Keanan). in 1991, she appeared in the episode "Frank and Denise" of the series The Wonder Years, playing the episode's title character of Denise "The Grease" Lavelle, opposite Noah Blake as Frank "The Stank" Stanavukovic.

 In 1996, Hathaway co-starred as Kali in the Katt Shea directed sci-fi TV movie Last Exit to Earth.
 In 1997, she played the part of Tanya in Joyride.
-Her character, which was described as a ravishing young hussy, was the daughter of a slimey man played by Adam West who uses her to entrap men.
+Her character, a ravishing young hussy, was the daughter of a slimy man played by Adam West who uses her to entrap men.

 One of Hathaway's last feature film roles for the 1990s was in the Bryan Cranston directed Last Chance which was released in 1999.